 Further during the year under review the Board of Directors of GIL and its whollyowned subsidiary in Mauritius Greatship Global Holdings Ltd. (GGHL) have approved across border merger of GGHL with GIL.
 GIL and GGHL have commenced the process for themerger and made the necessary applications to the relevant authorities for their approval.

 Greatship Global Energy Services Pte.
 Ltd. Singapore (GGES)

-Greatship Global holdings ltd. mauritius (GGHL)
+Greatship Global Holdings Ltd. Mauritius (GGHL)

 Greatship Global Offshore Services Pte.
 Ltd. Singapore (GGOS)

-During the year under review the term of the charter party for one of the ROV SupportVessels (ROVSVs) inchartered from GIL was completed and GUK continued to operate the otherROV Support Vessel (ROVSV) inchartered from GIL.
-GUK's profit after tax for the currentfinancial year amounted to USD 0.02 Mn as against the profit of USD 1.55 Mn in theprevious year.
+During the year under review the term of the charter party for the remaining/ secondROV Support Vessel (ROVSV) inchartered from the Company was completed.
+GUK's loss for thecurrent financial year amounted to USD 0.02 Mn as against the profit of USD 0.41 Mn in theprevious year.

-Greatship Oilfield Services Ltd. India (GOSL)
+Greatship Oilfield Services Limited India (GOSL)

 GOSL did not carry out any operations during the year.